AlmirPaulo/an_api_to_forms/README.md

 An API to Forms.
 Yeah, I could not come out with a better name...
 Sorry.
 I hope it serves you, anyway.
 This API can works as a backend to your forms.
 It's perfect for static pages.

+## Features
+By now the only feature is email sending.

 ## How to use it

 1. Clone this repository